bryansteiner/gpu-passthrough-tutorial/README.md

     Introduction
 </h2>

 In this post, I will be giving detailed instructions on how to run a KVM setup with GPU-passthrough.
-This setup uses a Linux host installed with [Pop!\_OS 19.10](https://system76.com/pop)(kernel version 5.4.0) and a guest VM running Windows 10.
+This setup uses a Linux host installed with [Pop!\_OS 19.10](https://system76.com/pop) (kernel v5.4.0) and a guest VM running Windows 10.

 <div align="center">
     <img src="./img/kvm-architecture.jpg" width="500">